heritai/ml_docker_flask/README.md

 ```

 *   `docker run`: The command to start a Docker container.
-*   `-p 5000:5000`: Maps port 5000 on your host machine to port 5000 inside the container.
-This allows you to access the Flask API from your host machine.
+*   `-p 5000:5000`: Maps port 5000 on your host machine to port 5000 inside the container, allowing you to access the Flask API.
 *   `flask-paq-app`: The name of the Docker image to run.

 ## 📡 Accessing the API

-With the application running in a Docker container, you can access its API endpoints using `curl` (a command-line HTTP client) or Python's `requests` library, as demonstrated below.
+With the application running in a Docker container, you can access its API endpoints using `curl` (a command-line HTTP client) or Python's `requests` library.

 ### 1. Welcome Message (`/`)